jenniferkuo1995/machine-learning-project/README.md

 Aim
 ----------
-This project aims to predict the "classe" variable in the training set.
+The 6 participants of the data above were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
+This project aims to predict, based on accelerometer information, their manner of excercise out of these 5 ways.
+This is the "classe" variable in the training set.
 To do so, I will:
 * Process the test Data
 * Split the Data Using Cross Validation
 * Build a Prediction Model